A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Iterative Algorithm

 The biggest advantage of using angular splits is that we can easily upper bound how many of them we use in the worst-case.
 The reason being that angular splits are part of the arrangement from the one-shot~algorithm.

-\paragraph{Reflex chord splits.} Reflex chords are very important for the correctness of Lemma~\ref{lem:Face-Point-Replacement}.
-Thus we need to include them.
+\paragraph*{Reflex chord splits.} We check if there exists a reflex chord that intersects the face.
+If so, we use it to split the face in two (see Figure~\ref{fig:splits}~c).
+If no such reflex chord exists, we try a different type of split.
+Reflex chords are very important for the correctness of Lemma~\ref{lem:Face-Point-Replacement}.
+Thus, we need to include them.
 It is not very efficient to compute them though, and we have not encountered a practical situation where missing them would be relevant.
 Thus, we choose those splits only with low probability.
 However, we do them, if no other type of split is possible.

-\paragraph{Extension splits.} Given a reflex vertex~$r$, we can consider the rays with apex~$r$ parallel to the two incident edges of~$r$.
+\paragraph*{Extension splits.} Given a reflex vertex~$r$, we can consider the rays with apex~$r$ parallel to the two incident edges of~$r$.
 These rays are commonly called \emph{extensions}.
 If we want to make an extension split, we check if there is an extension that properly intersects the given face.
 Those splits can be useful, if an optimal guard happens to lie precisely on an extension.